top of page

 Why A Keith Nix Knives Custom Knife?

-I take great pains in getting the edge geometry right on your knife, whatever it will be used for.
+I take great pains in getting the edge geometry right on your custom knife, whatever it will be used for.

 I get the heat treat right on your knife.